exylon/laravel-fuse/README.md

       ]); // ['email' => 'example@example.com']
 ```

-The rules are line in this manner:
+The rules are prioritized in this manner:
 1. Global Wildcard
 2. Global Rule
 3. Inline Wildcard
 4. Inline Rule

-If you set the global rules, the inline rules is optional.
+If you set the global rules, the inline rules are optional.
 Sample:

 ```php